noahehall/theBookOfNoah/0current/aws/exams/architecture.md

 - pretty sure we have a localstack.md somewhere in this repo

+## event-driven architectures

+- events: an observable (change in state) that contains all the information required to take subsequent action
+- event producers: entities that create and publish events, e.g. websites, apps, etc to unknown consumers usually through an event-bus like EventBridge
+- event router: ingests, filters, and pushes events to known consumers through some other mechanism like SNS
+- event consumers: subscribe to receive specific or monitor all events in a stream and act on those they are interested in

 ## Serverless

 - includes a number of fully managed services that are tightly integrated